usnistgov/occlusion-forecasting/README.md

 # Project Name
 ---
 ## The Goal of this project
-- To develop a physics-guided forecasting model to predict sun-cloud occlusion events using sky images and surface solar irradiance.
+- To develop a physics-guided forecasting model to predict sun-cloud occlusion events using sky images and surface solar irradiance measurements.

 ## Code status
 - Pre-release status